-- Allows the secretary of the department of social and health services or his or her designee to examine and obtain copies of confidential reports and records of autopsies or post mortems. - OFCO has observed instances where lack of access to autopsies or post mortem reports inhibited the review teams' work.
-We believe that this provision will promote comprehensive review of child fatalities in a timely manner.
+- Allows the secretary of the department of social and health services or his or her designee to examine and obtain copies of confidential reports and records of autopsies or post mortems. - o OFCO has observed instances where lack of access to autopsies or post mortem reports inhibited the review teams' work.
+We believe that this provision will promote comprehensive review of child fatalities in a timely manner. - Narrows the criteria regarding which child deaths DSHS shall review.
+Rather than conduct a review in "the event of an unexpected death," under this proposal, DSHS would now review deaths that are "suspected to be caused by child abuse or neglect".